dCO2/rococo/index.md

 - I work on \\(modN\\) systems (_read: "modern systems;"_ techie mnemonic for _Memory_, _Optimization_, _Data_, and _Networks_.
 Haha.)

-- I write essays around business, software engineering, economics, and the philosophy of memory."
+- I write essays around business, software engineering, economics, and the philosophy of memory.

 - I'm interested in building systems that can expand human memory and optimize learning.